DataDog/integrations-extras/typingdna_activelock/README.md

 [TypingDNA ActiveLock][3] is a Continuous Endpoint Authentication app that helps prevent unauthorized access to your company computers.
 Once installed on a user's PC, it continuously verifies the user by the way they type.
 If an unauthorized typing pattern is detected, ActiveLock instantly locks the computer and/or logs the data to your desired logging platform (i.e. Datadog).

-To visualize your data in Datadog, ActiveLock will need to be installed and configured.
+To visualize your data in Datadog, a custom ActiveLock app will need to be configured and installed.
 Note: This will be the same install for all of your company computers.

-Configuration is straightforward and takes few minutes, please follow the steps in the *Configure* tab to get started.
+Configuration is straightforward and takes few minutes, please follow the steps in the **Configure** tab to get started.

 ## Setup

 ### Configuration

-There are 3 main parts of the setup.

-**1. Generate a Datadog API key**
+**I. Generate a Datadog API key**
-Within your Datadog account, go to [Organization settings > API keys][4] and generate a new key.
+1. Within your Datadog account, navigate to [Organization settings > API keys][4].
+2. Generate a new "API key".

-**2. Get your custom install app.**
+**II.
+Get your custom install app.**
-Send your newly generated API key AND your Datadog Region (e.g. US1, EU), to your TypingDNA account manager, and/or to datadog.support@typingdna.com.
-Once we receive your API key and Region, we'll send you a custom install app that you'll have to install on your company computers.
-New logs will start appearing in [Log explorer][5].
+1. Submit your newly generated API key AND your Datadog Region (e.g. US1, EU), in the URL specified by your TypingDNA account manager.
+Contact [TypingDNA support][2] if you're not yet a TypingDNA customer.
+2. Once we receive your API key and Region, we'll send you a custom ActiveLock app that you'll have to install on your company computers.
+3. Once installed, logs should start appearing in [Log explorer][5].

-**3. Set up log features (facets/measures).**
+**III.
+Set up log features (facets/measures).**
-Now, once your data starts to log in Datadog, for ActiveLock dashboard to work correctly you'll need to set up a few more things.
-From [Log explorer][5], you'll need to add the following facets/measures (case sensitive) from the left side panel, *+Add* button.
-It is important to use `@` in the path definition.
+1. Once logs flow into Datadog, Navigate to [Log explorer][5].
+2. On the left side panel, select the "+Add" button to add the following facets/measures.
+Note: Facets and measures are case sensitive.
+Please include `@` in the path definition.

 |Path| Facet/Measure |Type|Display name|
 |--|--|--|--|